Chinese Poetry Congress: Championship Round

 Winner of Round 2 and the returning champion play a best-of-nine final, all the questions are on the buzzer.
-The first 3 questions are related to drawings, where contestants are required to identify a line related to the paintting.
+The first 3 questions are related to drawings, where contestants are required to identify a line related to the painting.
 The next 6 questions are guessing questions related to four cues.
-1 point will be given for each correct answer, and for each wrong answer, the opponent score.
+1 point will be given for each correct answer, and for each wrong answer, the opponent scores.
 First to score 5 points will be determined as the champion, and return for the next episode.

 Cast

 Presenter

 The presenter of Chinese Poetry Congress is Dong Qing, known for co-hosting CCTV New Year's Gala for years.
 She serves as both a host and a narrator.
-During a re-recording, Dong, by accident, fell off the stage and hurt her kneecap; however she insisted to continue recording under a cold compression, and eventually completed the show.
-Dong also performed reciting a poem in Shanghainese, singing Su Shi's Shui diao ge tou, and quoting numerous Chinese idioms on air.
+During a re-recording, Dong, by accident, fell off the stage and hurt her kneecap.
+However, she insisted on continuing the recording under a cold compression, and eventually completed the show.
+Dong also performed, reciting a poem in Shanghainese, singing Su Shi's Shui diao ge tou, and quoting numerous Chinese idioms on air.